Apparently iTunes keeps its playlist

 You can play music and videos via iTunes directly from an iPod, if

-is set to "manually manage music and videos".
-This checkbox is on
+it is set to "manually manage music and videos".
+This checkbox is

-Summary tab in iTunes when the iPod is connected.
-If this item is
+on the Summary tab in iTunes when the iPod is connected.
+If this

-unchecked then all music and video content on the iPod will be
+item is unchecked then all music and video content on the iPod

-driver for Windows 98 (includes Shuffle) - XP will see the
+for Windows 98 (includes Shuffle) - XP will see the iPod as

 a memory stick but Win98 needs drivers.